sreedharsreeram/folder-organiser/README.md

 #

-organises your folders according to their extension and removes duplicates
+organises your files according to their extension and removes duplicates

 Clone the repository:
 ```sh